 Grants of awards to executive officers under our equity incentive programs are approved by the Committee.
-Stock options have an exercise price equal to the NYSE closing market price on the date of $\ensuremath{\mathsf{qrant}}.$
+Grants are typically made at preestablished Committee meeting dates or in connection with a new hire or promotion, and irrespective of the timing of any financial announcement.
+Stock options have an exercise price equal to the NYSE closing market price on the date of grant.